University of Illinois Chicago College of Pharmacy: Reconstruction and professional development (1872–1895)

+Merger with the University of Illinois (1896)

 In 1895, the state legislature amended the original charter for the University of Illinois, allowing the location of professional departments of law, medicine, dentistry, and pharmacy outside of Champaign County.
 On December 10, 1895, the proposal to acquire the Chicago College of Pharmacy was presented to the university's board of trustees.
 On May 1, 1896, the College formally united with the University of Illinois, creating the University of Illinois School of Pharmacy.